vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/interacting-functions.md

 ### 2. Transfer a Kitty

-Our pallet's storage items already handles ownership of Kitties &mdash; this means that all our `transfer_kitty` function needs to do is update our storage state.
+Our pallet's storage items already handles ownership of Kitties &mdash; this means that all our `transfer_Kitty` function needs to do is update our storage state.
 These storage items are:
 - `KittyOwner`: to update the owner of the Kitty
 - `OwnedKittiesArray`: to update the owned Kitty map for each acount
 - `OwnedKittiesIndex`: to update the owned Kitty index for each owner